Seagoats/twitch.tv-MiniSeagoat/goals/plan.md

 \- Dwight D. Eisenhower

 #### TODO List:
-- Youtube Video - The Man in the Arena
 - Get another blog post written
 - Weekly Report, Stats, trends, focuses.
 - Work on channel trailer
 - Stream Alerts, FINISH THESE
 - revisit Audio 2.0?
-- StreamDeck, think through better buttons for cooler effects.

 #### Show ideas:
-- Identity
 - Making Plans, Write them down!
 - Blessings Vs Curses, a DnD take

-### [__This Week__ - 05/03 ]
+### [__This Week__ - 05/17 ]
-- New Week, New Shows!
-- Plan content with youtube in mind
-- I want 3 good strong shows, no more "too tired" streams
+ - Nail that Social media Strategy
+ - This week is about Execution!
+ - Stay on top of distractions, You know the plan, time to just execute

 ### [__This Month__ - May ]